ruthlennonatu/bsc23grassroots/README.md

 User access levels (client, administrator)
 Includes at least one self developed api and one webservice To be run over <specify platform>

+# Tools and services used

+1. **PyCharm** - is an integrated development environment (IDE) specifically designed for Python programming, offering features such as code analysis, debugging, and project management.
+2.	**Django** - Django is a Python web framework that facilitates the development of robust and scalable web applications by providing a high-level, clean, and pragmatic design.
+3.	**Selenium** - is a suite of tools and libraries for automating web browsers, commonly used for testing web applications.
+Its core component, WebDriver, allows developers to script interactions with browsers in various programming languages.
+4.	**Docker** – is a tool that lets you package and run applications with all their parts in a neat, portable box called a container, making it easy to deploy and run consistently across different places.
+Doing it because during automated workflow
+5.	**Snyk** - is a security platform that helps developers find and fix vulnerabilities in their open-source dependencies.
+It integrates into the development workflow, providing real-time feedback and automated remediation to improve the overall security of software applications.
+6.	**Unit testing** - is the practice of testing individual parts of a software program to ensure they work correctly in isolation.
+It helps catch and fix errors early in the development process.
+7.	**Performance testing** - assesses how well a system functions under different conditions, helping ensure it meets speed, responsiveness, and scalability requirements.

 # Frameworks
 We will be using Django and SQLite